 Customising polymers may result in a huge number of new polymers to be potentially registered.
 Further information is available in FEICA's Position Paper on Manufacturers of low-volume customised polymers at the end of the supply chain.
 For practical examples that illustrate how polymers are customised to fit market requirements and how big the number of affected polymers could be, check here.

 FEICA contributions as a member of the CARACAL subgroup on polymers

-On 15 March 2021, as a preparation for the third CASG Polymers meeting scheduled on 19 March 2021, the European Commission uploaded to CIRCABC the document named ‘An initial thought starter on REACH information requirements for Unique Polymers Requiring Registration (PRR)’.
-After reviewing the document and in line with the discussions held during the third CASG meeting, FEICA commented on the questions posed by the European Commission in the abovementioned document.
-FEICA’s input on the questions posed in the thought starter shared by the European Commission can be viewed here.
+On 15 March 2021, as a preparation for the third CASG polymers meeting scheduled on 19 March 2021, the European Commission uploaded to CIRCABC (the EU's Communication and Information Resource Centre for Administrations, Businesses and Citizens) the document named ‘An initial thought starter on REACH information requirements for Unique Polymers Requiring Registration (PRR)’.
+After reviewing the document, and in line with the discussions held during the third CASG meeting, FEICA commented on the questions posed by the European Commission in the above-mentioned document.
+FEICA’s input on the questions posed in the thought starter, shared by the European Commission, can be viewed here.

 FEICA has commented on the PRR-Identification flowchart - Update 8 June - and the proposal for an EU-definition of polymer of low concern (PLC) shared in CIRCABC, in advance of the CASG meeting of 22 June 2021 (Agenda item 5: CASG-Polymers/07/2021).
 See the FEICA comments here.